 For me, a visual novel has to have either a gripping story that sucks me in or a cast of really entertaining characters.
 Thankfully, VA-11 HALL-A has a wide range of vibrant and often quirky cast, which fit the cyberpunk trope really well, which range from augmented assassins to a talking dog clad out in a Hawaiian shirt and sunglasses.
 It’s bonkers but it works and there are easily a few interesting characters within the cast that will appeal to all.

 VA-11 HALL-A is set just over 50 years into the future, in the year 207X.
 You are a bartender called Jill working at bar ‘VA-11 HALL-A’ in Glitch City where the game’s website so adeptly puts, is a city where “corporations reign supreme, all human life is infected with nanomachines designed to oppress them, and the terrifying White Knights ensure that everyone obeys the laws”.
 Sounds pretty glum and Jill is hardened to the ways of the world, but on interacting with the patrons which frequent the bar and your work colleagues, you get to witness a softer, more caring side to Jill, with plenty of banter.
-It’s her story which develops the strongest, touching on regret and is totally relatable.
+It’s her story that develops the strongest, touching on regret and is totally relatable.

 As previously mentioned, the ample cast of ‘colourful’ customers that visit the bar each has their own stories to tell and provide some terrific humour as well as further insight into life within Glitch City.
 A personal favourite character of mine is Dorothy the Liliam (an android) sex worker and close friend of Jill’s.
 She’s easily the bubbliest character of them all and takes great pride in her work.